 Overall, the evidence is consistent with the notion that managers make decisions related to equity offerings that maximize the value for existing shareholders.
 When the firm is overvalued, perhaps partially as a result of intentional upward earnings management, managers choose to sell equity in regular offerings, as this will tend to transfer wealth from new to existing shareholders.
-When a firm needs outside equity but is temporarily undervalued, its managers may choose to postpone an equity offering until market conditions improve or perhaps file a shelf registration in the meantime.
+When a firm needs outside equity but is temporarily undervalued, its managers may choose to postpone an equity offering until market conditions improve or they may file a shelf registration in the meantime.
 Alternatively, they may choose a rights offering because doing so minimizes any transfer of wealth from existing shareholders.
 Incidentally, if the major reason for issuing shares is to take advantage of overvalued equity, this would explain the rather limited use of rights offerings.
-A few outliers influence heavily the mean offering size for rights offerings.
-In particular, three observations exceed 200% (300%, 623%, and 1,000%).
-Of 56 rights offerings, 27 (48%) have offering size of 50% or more.